JordanMajd/ttykeyboards.com/_posts/2019-12-19-status-report-1.md

 So what lays ahead?
 My short term objectives:

 Market reserach on what layout to go with for the next prototype.
 I'm leaning towards a split tenkeyless or a 60/65% - but we'll see what people want the most.
+If you want to let me know I've put together a [google form](https://forms.gle/BnPAt7YkAT69tDKEA).

 Shortly after the layout will need to be designed.
 This will lay a foundation for future case and PCB design.